-Florida Unemployment Rate at 5.1 Percent
+Florida Unemployment Rate At 5.1 Percent

-Florida’s unemployment rate ticked up to 5.1% in July, as state officials pointed to people continuing to re-enter the labor force during the COVID-19 pandemic.
+Florida’s unemployment rate ticked up to 5.1 percent in July, as state officials pointed to people continuing to re-enter the labor force during the COVID-19 pandemic.

-The state Department of Economic Opportunity reported Friday that the July rate was up from a 5.0% mark in June.
+The state Department of Economic Opportunity reported Friday that the July rate was up from a 5.0 percent mark in June.
 An estimated 530,000 Floridians were out of work in July from a workforce of 10.48 million, according to the department.

 A problem remained in filling jobs, including advertised health-care, retail and food-services positions that are seen as being below many people’s skill levels and as offering low wages.